-6.4 Views and plans of big investors
+6.4.
+Views and plans of large investors

 The investor's attitude towards environmental issues can also be seen from public appearances of their representatives.
-During nationally broadcasted duel between managers of investors interested in the Jadar project, their engineers, concerned local residents and prominent representatives of the ruling regime [71], the investor's engineers stated that the principle of engineering rationality prevents them from implementing the Jadar project in a way that would never release toxic water into the environment.
-They confirmed that some of the toxic water will be released under conditions of heavy, "accidental" rainfall that was characterized as "100-year waters" [71], which takes for granted that in the event of a 100-year flood, it is acceptable to expose the fertile land of western Serbia to toxic substances including boron, arsenic, and lithium.
+During nationally broadcasted conversation between concerned local residents and directors and engineers of potential investors interested in the Jadar project [47], the investor's engineers stated that the principle of engineering rationality prevents them from implementing the Jadar project in a way that would never release toxic water into the environment.
+They confirmed that some of the toxic water will be released under conditions of heavy, "accidental" rainfall that was characterized as "100-year waters" [47], which takes for granted that in the event of a 100-year flood, it is acceptable to expose the fertile land of western Serbia to toxic substances including boron, arsenic and lithium.
 To make matters worse, the incidents described will occur much more often than once every 100 years.
 Due to climate change, there is a tendency for very significant amounts of precipitation to fall in an extremely short period of time.
-In recent years, the maximum monthly precipitation in Serbia exceeded 480 mm, the maximum daily precipitation exceeded 210 mm, and the three-day precipitation in the Jadar Valley basin exceeded 250 mm, in line with global changes [72], indicating significantly higher maximum hourly rainfall.
-Milutin Stefanović from the Jaroslav Černi Water Management Institute stated that 100-year floods have been occurring almost every year since 2014.
-Considering the intentions of investors [71], the same frequency would be observed in the spillage of toxic boron, arsenic, and lithium, diluted in water, onto the fertile soil of the Jadar Valley if the Jadar project is implemented.
+In recent years, the maximum monthly precipitation in Serbia exceeded 480 mm, the maximum daily precipitation exceeded 210 mm, and the three-day precipitation in the Jadar Valley basin exceeded 250 mm, in line with global changes [48], indicating significantly higher maximum hourly rainfall.
+Milutin Stefanović from the Jaroslav Černi Water Management Institute, stated that 100-year floods has been occurring almost every year since 2014.
+Considering the intentions of investors [47], the same frequency would be observed in the spillage of toxic boron, arsenic and lithium, diluted in water, onto the fertile soil of the Jadar Valley if the Jadar project is implemented.

-Although it is cheaper and fits with "engineering rationality," the aforementioned investors' plan violates Article 19 of the Land Protection Law [73], which prohibits the discharge and disposal of polluting, harmful and hazardous substances and wastewater onto the land surface and into the soil.
-After any of these planned "accidental" spills of toxic water, Articles 20 and 21 of the same law require the immediate closure of the plant and the cessation of all mining and processing operations, while the costs of damage repairs, remediation, and recultivation would fall on the investor ("polluter pays" principle).
-Unfortunately, the state of Serbia does not regularly apply the aforementioned laws if the sanctions are directed at big investors.
+Although it is cheaper and fits with "engineering rationality", the aforementioned investors' plan violates Article 19 of the Land Protection Law [49], which prohibits the discharge and disposal of polluting, harmful and hazardous substances and wastewater onto the land surface and into the soil.
+After any of these planned "accidental" spills of toxic water, the Articles 20 and 21 of the same law require the immediate closure of the plant and the cessation of all mining and processing operations, while the costs of damage repairs, remediation and recultivation would fall on the investor.
+Unfortunately, the state of Serbia does not apply the aforementioned laws if the sanctions are directed at foreign investors.
 Previous experience suggests that the aforementioned closure will not occur, that remediation will not be undertaken, and that polluting mining will continue uninterrupted until the next storm.

-The investors' engineers justified [71] the "accidental" release of toxic water into the environment by the fact that, in conditions of heavy rainfall, the toxins would be diluted with large quantities of clean water brought in by precipitations.
+The investors' engineers justified [47] the "accidental" release of toxic water into the environment by the fact that, in conditions of heavy rainfall, the toxins would be diluted with large quantities of clean water brought in by precipitations.
 The intention of diluting hazardous and toxic substances with clean substances is contrary to environmental principles.
-Although inconsistently applied, even the Law on Waste Management of the Republic of Serbia [74] in its Articles 26, 38, 43, and 44 prohibits the mixing of hazardous substances with water and prohibits any dilution of hazardous substances.
-That is, as a principle, hazardous substances should not be diluted to reduce the concentration of toxins in an attempt to characterize the result as nonhazardous.
-Numerous experiences around the world indicate that insensitivity to environmental problems may be a sign that investors are inclined to cooperate closely with authoritarian regimes in order to avoid costly compliance with environmental rules, principles, and regulations.
+Although inconsistently applied, even the Law on Waste Management of the Republic of Serbia [50] in its Articles 26, 38, 43 and 44 prohibits the mixing of hazardous substances with water and prohibits any dilution of hazardous substances.
+That is, as a principle, hazardous substances should not be diluted to reduce the concentration of toxins in an attempt to characterize the result as non-hazardous.
+Numerous experiences around the world indicate that insensitivity to environmental problems may be a sign that investors are inclined to cooperate closely with authoritarian regimes in order to avoid costly compliance with environmental rules, principles and regulations.